isaurav0/isaurav0.github.io/_posts/2020-04-14-Keep-servers-running-in-background.md

     Systemd is the best choice since we are setting up a server and server needs to be stable and withstand system reboots, server failure and lots more.
-We can't afford server to be down because of simple issues and it is not ideal to restart server time and again after each system reboot.
-So it is always a good idea to have knowledge about systemctl services in your arsenal.
+We can't afford server to be down because of simple issues and it is not ideal to restart server time and again manually after each system reboot.
+So its better to have knowledge about systemctl services in your arsenal.

     I'm going to take a node.js server as a example here.
 If we were to start this server manually, we would do something like